InfusedInnovations/MeetingMiner/README.md

 A GPT-based natural language cognitive assistant for extracting valuable information from Microsoft Teams meetings.
 MeetingMiner can write follow-up emails to operationalize information, identifying action items to be shared with teammates, and more.

+This repository is a work in progress, and will be available for use within the next few days.
+Interested in launching the MeetingMiner solution?
+Contact brennan@infusedinnovations.com!

 ## Solution demonstration

 A demonstration of the MeetingMiner solution can be found [here](https://www.figma.com/proto/B6nuI0whiPscjNVECBvpwr/MeetingMiner-Demo?node-id=180%3A298&scaling=scale-down&page-id=55%3A0&starting-point-node-id=180%3A298).